 Ever launched a new feature only to have your API crumble under unexpected traffic?
-Or worse, watched helplessly as your production system slowed to a crawl during a sales event?
+Or worse, watched your production system slow to a crawl during a sales event?

 Load scenarios encompass various factors that synthetic tests often miss: